Experimental characterisation of a combined LVDT position sensor and voice-coil actuator for gravitational wave detectors: LVDT measurements

 Figure~\ref{fig:scope response} shows the normalised LVDT output (left) and the obtained linearity (right) when measured with the oscilloscope.
 The FEMM simulation results (blue) show a good agreement with the data points\footnote{These are slightly shifted in relative position due to $z_0$ not exactly coinciding with a 0.5~mm step.} (red) in both observables.
 However, due to the low pre-amplification output signal and the presence of electronic noise the linear behaviour of the LVDT is lost within a region of $\pm0.5$~mm around the centre $z_0$.
 To avoid any bias of the non-linear regions both data and simulation are therefore independently fitted over the negative and positive displacement domains $[-3,-1]$~mm and $[1,3]$~mm respectively.
 The final LVDT response is then the mean value of both fit results.
 Nevertheless, even though the linearity decreases when going past $\pm 4$~mm the relative error of the fit remains well below 1\%, which confirms that the measured Type-A LVDT+VC combination can be used as a precise position sensor with a dynamic range of $\pm 5$~mm.

 The post-amplification measurements with the DAQ system are shown in figure~\ref{fig:lvdt response}.
 The normalised LVDT output (left) and linearity (right) are now compared to FEMM simulations that are scaled with the total gain factor of the electronics circuit.
 Due to the high output signal, electronic filtering, and common-mode noise rejection, the linearity is preserved around $z_0$, and it is sufficient to fit the data points with one linear function within $[-1,1]$~mm to extract the LVDT response and minimise any bias from non-linear behaviour at larger position offsets.
 The measured LVDT linearity agrees well with the simulation and shows a smooth increase of the relative fit error.
 At $\pm 5$~mm this remains below 0.8\%, which again confirms that the considered LVDT can be used as a highly linear position sensor within this dynamic range.
 However, a significant discrepancy is found between the simulated and measured LVDT output.
-This is attributed primarily to the electronic components responsible for amplifying the LVDT signal.
+This is attributed primarily to the electronic components responsible for amplifying the LVDT signal\footnote{The measured gain of the instrumentation amplifiers was found to be lower than the theoretical gain.}.
 To resolve this deviation, a data-driven correction factor will be determined and applied to simulations, incorporating all relevant systematic uncertainties as explained in the following section.